Nickflix21/ClemsonTicketingSystem/README.md

-# TigerTix Project (CPSC 3720)
+# TigerTic Project (CPSC 3720)

 ## Overview
-TigerTix is a two-part microservice project built in Node.js using Express and SQLite.
+TigerTic is a two-part microservice project built in Node.js using Express and SQLite.

 - **Admin Service** (Task 1): Creates and manages events.
 - **Client Service** (Task 2): Views events and allows ticket purchases.